735726032/openai-SenseVoice/README.md

     pip install -r requirements.txt
     ```

-5. Preload the base model (Download it from huggingface by default, and can be switched by modifying the 'hub' configuration in the code.)
+5. Preload the base model (Download it from huggingface by default, and can be switched by modifying the 'hub' configuration in the code.).By default, the model directories downloaded using modelscope are in `~/.cache/modelscope/hub/models`
     ```bash
     python download_model.py
+    ```

+6. Modify .env
+    ```bash
+   PORT=8000
+   API_KEY=dummy_api_key

+   # When the option is 'True', the model is not recreated based on the entry parameter, and the last created model is reused.
+Default is 'False'.
+   FORCE_CACHE_INVOKE=True
     ```

 ## Usage